yugabe/BlazorMiner/README.md

 Please, <b>don't forget to Star</b> this repository if you enjoyed its contents or themes; it's free to do so!

+The completed project can be played at <b><a href="https://blazorminer.azurewebsites.net" target="_blank">https://blazorminer.azurewebsites.net</a></b> (as credit allows).
+The app doesn't need e-mail verification, so feel free to use dummy accounts.
+Don't forget to click the confirmation link after creating your user, though.

 This is a step-by-step tutorial to complete this project.
 The repository contains the completed project, but the tutorial will cover creating the project from scratch to the completed version.

 ![The lobby](assets/teaser-1.png)